 Kolak Biji Salak – Sweet Potato Balls

-Kolak Biji Salak is an Indonesian sweet snack of sweet potato dumpling balls in palm sugar syrup and coconut milk.
+Kolak Biji Salak is an Indonesian sweet snack made of sweet potato dumpling balls in palm sugar syrup and coconut milk.

 Kolak biji salak - Indonesian sweet potato balls in sugar syrup and coconut milk

-Now, the latter can be tricky to explain.
-Because Biji Salak literally means Salakโ€™s seed.
+The latter can be tricky to explain because Biji Salak means Salak’s seed.

-Salak – which is also known as snake fruit due to its scaly skin – is a fruit from the palm tree family and is native to some Indonesian regions.
-It has brown scaly skin with beige fruit flesh inside that is shaped in lobes like garlic.
+Salak – also known as snake fruit due to its scaly skin – is a fruit from the palm tree family and is native to some Indonesian regions.
+It has brown, scaly skin with beige, garlic-like lobes of fruit flesh inside.
 And each lobe has a large brown seed that looks like a stone.
-It is from this seed that Kolak Biji Salakโ€™s name comes.
+It is from this seed that Kolak Biji Salak’s name comes.

-So yeah, although it may sound like a merry-go-round for me to explain, I hope you understand what and why the recipe Iโ€™m sharing with you here has a funny name.
+So yeah, although it may sound like a merry-go-round for me to explain, I hope you understand why the recipe I’m sharing here has a funny name.

-Sweet potatoes
+Sweet Potatoes

-Tapioca flour
+Tapioca Flour

-Iโ€™ve never replaced this tapioca flour with any other type of grain flour.
-Healthline’s website suggests that you can substitute tapioca flour with another 6 types of flour.
+I’ve never replaced this tapioca flour with any other grain flour.
+Healthline’s website suggests substituting tapioca flour with another 6 types of flour.
 You can check their article here.

 Sugar